kodokunoaki/RoyalDocs/README.md

 **Single `content` JSON column.** The entire document is stored as a single `JSON` column in PostgreSQL.
 Navigating nested keys (`keyA/keyB/keyC`) is handled in application code rather than with generated columns or JSONB operators.
 This keeps the schema simple and avoids coupling the API contract to the database query language.

 **Explicit dict copy for JSON mutation.** SQLAlchemy 2's async session does not track in-place mutations to JSON fields.
-Every path write operation copies `doc.content` into a new `dict`, mutates it, and reassigns it so the ORM registers the change and emits an `UPDATE`.
+Every path write operation **deep** copies `doc.content` into a new `dict`, mutates it, and reassigns it so the ORM registers the change and emits an `UPDATE`.

 **PUT intentionally omitted.** A full replacement of a document can have destructive consequences. `PATCH` on the root or a specific path is a safer default.
 PUT can be added later behind a flag or a specific `force=true` query parameter.